By Guest Contributor Cleaning Tips • Tips and Tricks 3 Comments

 - Use Goo Gone to treat the rest of the fabric and then proceed to wash as normal.

-- Some fabrics require you to to be serviced when they come in contact with hot glue stains.
+- Some fabrics require you to take them to the dry cleaner to be serviced when they come in contact with hot glue stains.
 So make sure you read your label!

 - Place a plastic bag filled with ice cubes or an ice pack over the hot glue stain to freeze it.